Planqton/webstream/README.md

 - 🔍 **Selected card in rotary menu is too small**
   → Needs layout improvement for selected item size
+  - 🔄 **Rotary menu and MediaSession does not update when changing Stream Database**
+  - Bugfix with ic_recycle when deleting a stream with swiping to the left
+  - When The Rotary Ends it takes forebver to get to the first item when klicking next
 ---

 ## 📦 Package Name